r2kch/esp32-photoframe/docs/API.md

 }
 ```

+**Note:**
+- Use `album/filename` format.
+For Default album: `"Default/photo.bmp"`
-**Note:** Deletes both the BMP file and corresponding JPEG thumbnail.
+- Deletes both the BMP file and corresponding JPEG thumbnail from the album directory

 ---